 How can I facilitate the process of going though RPS?

 Send all information regarding new studies and new patients to email@example.com.
 Reference the IRB number in all correspondence.
 Make sure all orders are complete, signed by an MD or authorized prescriber, and received in advance.

 How do I get my medication delivered from the Center for Health & Healing (CHH)?

 We have several options for medication delivery or pick-up.
-We have two designated deliveries per a day via courier from RPS to the Central Pharmacy in UHS 4C (0830 and 1300).
-Stat deliveries will not have an associated charge, but it is requested that if at all possible, the study coordinator, or a designee will come to the RPS location in CHH, 12th floor, Room 12106.
+We have two designated deliveries per a day via courier from RPS to the Central Pharmacy in UHS 4C (0830 and 1200) or Physician's Pavilion Pharmacy.
+It is requested that the study coordinator, or a designee, come to the RPS location in CHH, 12th floor, Room 12106 to pick up medications.
 The Tram is a convenient and quick way to come to our location.
 Arrangements can be made on a case by case basis for RPS staff to make the medication delivery.
 Inpatient medications will be delivered to the Central Pharmacy in the hospital.
-Another option exists to send outpatient prescriptions to the Physician's Pavilion Pharmacy on the main campus.